ardkastrati/CIL/README.md

 This is the project repository of the team **make** for the [Collaborative Filtering project][1] from the [Computational Intelligence Lab][2] at [ETH Zürich][3].

 ## Overview
-We tried several models:
+In this repository we provide implementations of the following collaborative filtering methods:
-1. Stochastic Gradient Descent with Regularization (SGD).
+1. Stochastic Gradient Descent with Regularization (SGD) (as in CIL Exercise 4, Problem 3)
-2. Non-Negative Matrix Factorization (NMF).
+2. Bayesian Probabilistic Matrix Factorization (BPMF) (Salakhutdinov and Mnih, 2008)
-3. Bayesian Probabilistic Matrix Factorization (BPMF).
+3. Bayesian Probabilistic Mixture-Rank Matrix Factorization (BPMRMF) (our method)

-4. Bayesian Probabilistic Matrix Factorization with Mixture Rank (BPMFMR).
+For all other methods considered in our project report, we ran the implementations available in the [`Surprise`][4] library.

-Our best model is BPMFMR, in which we do a fully Bayesian treatment of the (hyper-)parameters of a Gaussian mixture model (GMM) to characterize user-item ratings as a mixture of LRMA models of different ranks.
+The model we developed is BPMFMR, in which we do a fully Bayesian treatment of the (hyper-)parameters of a Gaussian mixture model (GMM) to characterize user-item ratings as a mixture of LRMA models of different ranks.
 Please refer to our project report for more details.

 ## Installation
 You can conveniently set up the environment using `conda` by running the following commands: